 A separate pair of hiking pants?
 Yep, it only took one long trek in my ‘comfy jeans’ to work out in many situations a well-fitted pair of hiking pants were in order.
 There is no set style for ladies hiking pants, it’s really what you’re comfortable with and dressing for the conditions.

 In a hot climate hiking shorts or a comfortable pair of cargos will suffice (just check for chaffing qualities!).
-Cooler climates a comfy pair of warm leggings is great for ladies while colder climates you will be seeking out a thicker waterproof material.
+In cooler climates, a comfy pair of warm leggings are great for ladies while in colder climates you will be seeking out a thicker waterproof material.

 Best ladies hiking pants

 - ChinFun Women’s Hiking Cropped Capri Pants